Beyond the Beltway 2026 Banner

 11:30 am Eastern

-SLEDie Awards: Marketing and Communication Industry Excellence Awards for SLED
+SLEDie Awards: Marketing and Sales Industry Excellence Awards for SLED

 We are pleased to present our industry marketing awards program to recognize leading state and local marketing campaigns and best practices.
 This program surfaces the most innovative and top-performing public sector marketing campaigns across all e.Republic channels.